a-slide/pycoMeth/docs/installation.md

 * `pyfaidx>=0.5.8`
 * `tqdm>=4.45.0`
 * `colorlog>=4.1.0`
+* `kaleido` *New library being developed by the plotly team for static image export*

-The correct versions of packages are installed together with the software when using pip
+The correct versions of packages are installed together with the software when using pip or conda

-in addition if you want to enable static images export you will also need the following dependencies:

-* `plotly-orca==1.2.1`
-* `psutil>=5.7.0`
-* `requests>=2.24.0`

-Those dependencies will only be installed with conda as `orca` is not a python package.

 ## Option 1: Installation with pip from pypi